Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Introduction

-The stochastic EBM \eqref{eq:stochastic_ebm} laid the basis for attributing anthropogenic warming \cite{hasselmann1993, hegerl1996}.
+The stochastic EBM \eqref{eq:stochastic_ebm} is too simplistic to accurately represent long-term responses and, therefore, has been extended to so-called multibox EBMs \cite{fraedrich2004,held2010, geoffroy2013a, rypdal2014, fredriksen2017}.
+The latter are based on multiple ocean layers, referred to as boxes.
+The layers serve to approximate the vertical heat transfer and the integrated response to forcing over long periods.
+The EBM \eqref{eq:stochastic_ebm} laid the basis for attributing anthropogenic warming \cite{hasselmann1993, hegerl1996}.
 It was applied and modified to study climate sensitivity \cite{ghil1984, cox2018, rypdal2014, rypdal2015}, climate and ice cap stability \cite{ghil1976, north1983, bodai2015, ostvand2014}, regional temperatures \cite{north1975, north1981, north2011}, Glacial/Interglacial cycles \cite{north1983, dortmans2019}, and future projections \cite{myrvoll-nilsen2020, hebert2021}.
-Moreover, the EBM \eqref{eq:stochastic_ebm} has been extended to so-called multibox EBMs, which are based on multiple ocean layers, referred to as boxes.
-The layers serve to approximate the vertical heat transfer and the integrated response to forcing over long periods \cite{fraedrich2004,held2010, geoffroy2013a, rypdal2014, fredriksen2017}.
 Key advantages of EBMs are their computational efficiency and comparatively easy interpretation.

 To estimate uncertain parameters of conceptual climate models from data, Bayesian frameworks have become increasingly popular \cite{bodman2016, proistosescu2017, jonko2018, sherwood2020, skeie2018}.
 In comparison to other methods for inferring climate parameters, such as maximum likelihood estimation, Bayesian approaches have the advantage of providing full posterior distributions.
 The methods compute the posterior means and credible intervals (CIs) of uncertain parameters $\theta$ conditioned on target data $y$ while including prior knowledge on $\theta$.
 Central to this framework is applying Bayes theorem